-The following issues have been identified:
+The following issues were identified:

 - The Manners Street bus stop in front of the Home and Community Care (HACC) building is used for inter and intra state coach services, and as a drop off and collection point for local services.
 Existing pedestrian levels may grow through efforts to provide improved shelter at the site and an aging population.
-Current disability access is limited and needs to be improved as does public amenity signage. - The Tenterfield Main Street Plan has identified the following issues: - 40 kph High Pedestrian Zone would be beneficial along Rouse Street from between Miles and Manners St to between High and Molesworth Streets and also along approximately 100m of High Street to the east. - Relocate the pedestrian crossing in Rouse St near the post office to align with the laneway that leads to the carparking on the western side of the main street.
+Current disability access is limited and needs to be improved as does public amenity signage. - The Tenterfield Main Street Plan identified the following issues: - 40 kph High Pedestrian Zone was implemented along Rouse Street from Miles to Molesworth Streets and also along part of High Street to the east. - Reconstruct the existing pedestrian crossing in Rouse Street near High Street has been completed. - Relocated the pedestrian crossing in Rouse St north of High Street has been completed. - A crossing to facilitate pedestrian movements to the cinema and school of arts has been installed.